-- Each material has unique advantages and drawbacks, whether PVC, PEX, copper, or others.
+- Each material has unique advantages and drawbacks, whether PVC, PEX, copper, or emerging eco-friendly options.

-- Understanding their features and best applications enables you to make informed decisions to optimize your plumbing system.
+- Understanding their features and best applications helps homeowners and professionals make optimal decisions.

-10 Types of Pipes for Plumbing: Features, Pros, and Cons
+Top 10 Plumbing Pipes: Features, Pros, and Cons

 1. PVC Pipe (Polyvinyl Chloride)

-- Best For: Cold water systems, drainage, and irrigation.
+Best For: Cold water supply lines, drainage, and irrigation.

 2. PEX Pipe (Cross-Linked Polyethylene)